-They didn’t argue because they actually did have a pure white, they argued because that’s how they remembered the scene in their mind.
+They didn’t argue, because they actually did have a pure white, they argued because that’s how they remembered the scene in their mind.
 I had to remind students again and again that unless you do something different, the camera only exposes at 18% gray.
 Likewise, in a darkroom, unless you do something different the prints that come out are also 18% gray.
 When you expose something at only 18% gray, you are using a middle of the road type exposure.
 That should be your starting point, not your final destination.

-In the Zone System developed by Ansel Adams there are 10 zones or shades from pure white to pure black.
-If you take a close look at most exposure compensation settings; regardless if your camera is digital or 35mm, most of them only give you a plus or minus range of two f-stops.
+In the Zone System developed by Ansel Adams there are 10 zones—or shades—from pure white to pure black.
+If you take a close look at most exposure compensation settings, regardless if your camera is digital or 35mm, most of them only give you a plus or minus range of two f-stops.
 If the original setting that your camera uses (18% gray) is zone 5 and you can only expose at plus or minus two stops, that only gives you a visual range of five f-stops.
 What happened to the other five zones?

 When it comes to light, it seems that many photographers become totally obsessed by the idea of controlling it.
-I mean we buy studio lights so we can get more of it.
+I mean, we buy studio lights so we can get more of it.
 We get reflectors and bounce things off the wall.
 Why?
 All for the mistaken idea that we need to get rid of the shadows.
 Let’s just take a moment, breath deep, and remember the classics.

-When someone says they are going to use Rembrandt Lighting or Butterfly Lighting what are they referring to?
-They are talking about studio lighting setups that allow you to control the shadows, NOT eliminate them.
+When someone says they are going to use Rembrandt lighting or butterfly lighting what are they referring to?
+They are talking about studio lighting setups that allow you to control the shadows, not eliminate them.
 Shadows help to set the mood of a shot.
-When you think about it, all lighting patterns are defined by the shadows – not the light.
+When you think about it, all lighting patterns are defined by the shadows, not the light.
 If there were no shadows, there would be no patterns.
 All lighting would be the same.

-With that in mind, I would like to redefine highlights as: the brightest area in a photo in which one can still see detail.
+With that in mind, I would like to redefine highlights as the brightest area in a photo in which one can still see detail.
 The same is true of a great shadow.
 A shadow is defined as the darkest area of a photo in which you can still see detail.
-If you see a picture of a cave opening and all is black, you don’t really have any shadows (you have darkness.)
+If you see a picture of a cave opening and all is black, you don’t really have any shadows (you have darkness).
 If you can see eyes and a hairy outline of some type of creature breathing the cool night air, you can honestly say you caught something lurking in the shadows.

 The reason the masters went to such great efforts to include shadows and highlights in their photos is that it took their work to the next level.
-If all cameras shoot at 18% gray; which is a middle of the road type exposure, it is fair to assume that 90% of the people in the world today are getting middle of the road type photos (as far as exposure is concerned.)
+If all cameras shoot at 18% gray, which is a middle of the road type exposure, it is fair to assume that 90% of the people in the world today are getting middle of the road type photos (as far as exposure is concerned).

 About the Author:

-Award winning writer / photographer Tedric Garrison has 30 years experience in photography (http://www.betterphototips.com).
+Award winning writer / photographer Tedric Garrison has 30 years experience in photography (better-photo-tips.blogspot.com).
 As a Graphic Art Major, he has a unique perspective.
 His photo eBook “Your Creative Edge” proves creativity can be taught.
 Today, he shares his wealth of knowledge with the world through his website.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: